heyitsjearbear/cat-generator/notes.md

 - [ ] Research on OpenAI's assistance API for potential integration.
 - [X] Set up the initial project repository and documentation.
 - [X] Choose the tech stack for front-end, back-end, and database.
-- [ ] create designs for login/sign up and chat integration
+- [x] create designs for login/sign up
 - [ ] create design for chat
 - [ ] create design for user prompt generation

 ## Phase 2: Front-End Development
-- [ ] Implement the front-end React components for the login/sign-in page.
+- [x] Implement the front-end React components for the login/sign-in page.
 - [ ] Ensure proper state management and validation for user input on the front-end.
 - [ ] Develop chat UI with pop-up icon for information about cats